-Are formal compliance steps or mitigation required? ☐ Yes ☐ No Wil Wild and Scenic Rivers Wil Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) 1.
+Are formal compliance steps or mitigation required?
+Wi ld and Scenic Rivers Wi ld and Scenic Rivers Act of 1968, particularly section 7(b) and (c) 1.
 Not Applicable, Compliance determined in Tier I EA.
 ENVIRONMENTAL JUSTICE HUD strongly encourages starting the Environmental Justice analysis only after all other laws and authorities, including Environmental Assessment factors if necessary, have been completed.
-1. \square No \Rightarrow Based on the response, the review is in compliance with this section.
+1. Were any adverse environmental impacts identified in any other compliance review portion of this project's total environmental review? ☐ Yes → Continue to Question 2. $\square$ No $\Rightarrow$ Based on the response, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
-2. communities? ☐ Yes Explain: → Continue to Question 3.
+2. Were these adverse environmental impacts disproportionately high for low-income and/or minority communities? $\square$ Yes Explain: → Continue to Question 3.
 Provide any supporting documentation. □ No Explain: → Continue to the Worksheet Summary and provide any supporting documentation.
 3. All adverse impacts should be mitigated.
-Explain in detail the proposed measures that must be implemitigate for the impact or effect, including the timeline for implementation.
-[Mitigation as follows will be implemented: witigation as follows will be implemented. → Continue to Question 4. □No mitigation is necessary.
-Explain why mitigation will not be made here:
+Explain in detail the proposed measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.
+Mitigation as follows will be implemented: → Continue to Question 4.
+No mitigation is necessary.
+Explain why mitigation will not be made here: I

 → Continue to Question 4.
-4. Describe how the affected low-income or minority community was engaged or meaningfully involved in the decision on what mitigation actions, if any, will be taken. → Continue to the Worksheet Summary and provide any supporting documentation.
-Worksheet Summary Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, such as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Are formal compliance steps or mitigation required? ☐ Yes □No
+Describe how the affected low-income or minority community was engaged or meaningfully invidecision on what mitigation actions, if any, will be taken. volved in the → Continue to the Worksheet Summary and provide any supporting documentation.
+Worksheet Summary Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, such as : Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Any additional requirements specific to your region Are formal compliance steps or mitigation required? ☐ Yes ☐ No

-Tier II: Site-Specific Environmental Assessment Intended for use following CEST and EA level Tier I Environmental Review conducted for South Carolina (SC) Single-Family Rehabilitation and Reconstruction Program
+Tier II: Site-Specific Environmental Assessment \Intended for use following CEST and EA level Tier I Environmental Review conducted for South Carolina (SC) Single-Family Rehabilitation and Reconstruction Program